James Maxwell

 Thursday 21 May — Irish 2000 Guineas 48-hour declarations close

-48-hour declarations for the Irish 2000 Guineas typically close around noon local on Thursday.
-The published declarations include:
+48-hour declarations for the Irish 2000 Guineas close around noon local on Thursday.
+Pre-declarations Thursday morning shape:

-We'll update this tracker with the final declared field, drawer-by-drawer ante-post shape, and jockey bookings within 60 minutes of the 48-hour stage closing.
+This tracker will update with the final declared field, draw, and jockey bookings within 60 minutes of the 48-hour stage closing (~noon).

 Thursday 21 May — Irish 1000 Guineas + Tattersalls Gold Cup overnight pricing